n-sviridenko/expo-av-android-bug/README.md

 Steps to reproduce:

 1. `yarn start`
-2. Run the project in Android Studio
+2. Run the project in Android Studio on emulator
-3. The first video won't appear, the second video will play with no sound
+3. The first video won't appear, the second video will play with no sound (it won't work on a real device either)

 If you'll open this video on iOS or in browser, it will play sound.